allenabraham999/SiG/Part1.md

 simplified levels.
 Does that sound confusing?
 Don't worry, it'll make sense when it's explained.
 DL is technically a section of ML, but it's grown so large in itself that it's worth mentioning separately.

-### Introduction to Machine Learning
+## Introduction to Machine Learning
 Machine Learning comprises a large group of methods by which a computer can learn from data, so here, we'll look at what those methods are doing.

+#### Regression And Classification.
+The main difference between Regression and Classification algorithms that Regression algorithms are used to predict the continuous values such as price, salary, age, etc. and Classification algorithms are used to predict/Classify the discrete values such as Male or Female, True or False, Spam or Not Spam, etc.

+  ##### Classification
+   Classification is a process of finding a function which helps in dividing the dataset into classes based on different parameters.
+In Classification, a computer program is        trained on the training dataset and based on that training, it categorizes the data into different classes.

+   The task of the classification algorithm is to find the mapping function to map the input(x) to the discrete output(y).

+   Example: The best example to understand the Classification problem is Email Spam Detection.
+The model is trained on the basis of millions of emails on different parameters,      and whenever it receives a new email, it identifies whether the email is spam or not.
+If the email is spam, then it is moved to the Spam folder.
+  ##### Regression
+   Regression is a process of finding the correlations between dependent and independent variables.
+It helps in predicting the continuous variables such as prediction of Market    Trends, prediction of House prices, etc.

+   The task of the Regression algorithm is to find the mapping function to map the input variable(x) to the continuous output variable(y).

+   Example: Suppose we want to do weather forecasting, so for this, we will use the Regression algorithm.
+In weather prediction, the model is trained on the past data, and once    the training is completed, it can easily predict the weather for future days.

  At its core, ML is about using algorithms to analyze and predict patterns in data.
 If a computer is given a set of data about the heights and weights of different people, and    we want to use that to predict someone's height using just their weight, then we train the computer on the data we do have, so that it can have a decent understanding of the    correlation between height and weight.
 How does it do that?

 The answer is Math.